 ‘Thank God, she can walk now!’

-Russian has thirteen pairs of unidirectional and non-directional motion verbs, but for the purposes of this article we will limit ourselves to discussing the pairs in Table 1, which are all highly relevant for L2 learners.
+Russian has thirteen pairs of unidirectional and non-directional motion verbs distinguishing various manners of motion, but for the purposes of this article we will limit ourselves to discussing the pairs in Table 1, which are all highly relevant for L2 learners.
 While the fact that Russian motion verbs come in pairs makes life hard for L2 learners, the situation is further exacerbated by a second challenge – the fact that the motion verbs interact with the notoriously complex Russian aspectual system.
 Russian has more than fifteen aspectual prefixes that combine with both unidirectional and non-directional verbs and thus create a large system of prefixed verbs of motion that represents a major challenge for L2 learners.
 The details of this system are debated in the scholarly literature on Russian verbs of motion (see e.g. Nesset 2008), but for present purposes it is sufficient to point out that the relevant prefixes are much more than aspectual markers.
 Since the prefixes are related to prepositions and have meanings that are similar to the meanings of prepositions, they form complex morphological constructions where the meaning of the preposition interacts with the meaning of the verb stem in non-trivial ways.
 By way of example, consider the prefix the prefix v- ‘into’, which is related to the preposition v ‘in(to)’.
-By adding v- to the unidirectional idti ‘walk’ we get the perfective verb vojti ‘walk into’, while the addition of v- to the non-directional verb xodit’ yields the imperfective verb vxodit’ ‘walk into’.4
+By adding v- to the unidirectional idti ‘walk’ we get the perfective verb vojti ‘walk into’, while the addition of v- to the non-directional verb xodit’ yields the imperfective verb vxodit’ ‘walk into’.
+We present an overview of relevant prefixes in section 4 below.